fabianishere/broccoli/CONTRIBUTING.md

 # Contributing to Broccoli

-We'd love for you to contribute to our source code and to make AngularJS even better than it is today!
+We'd love for you to contribute to our source code and to make Broccoli even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Issues and Bugs](#issue)